nacht-falter/aikido-course-website-django/README.md

 ### Scope Plane

 #### User Stories Within Project Scope
 ℹ️ The following user stories were included in the current scope of the project.

-User stories marked with the https://github.com/nacht-falter/aikido-course-website-django/labels/MVP label make up the [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product).
+ℹ️ User stories marked with the https://github.com/nacht-falter/aikido-course-website-django/labels/MVP label make up the [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product).

 ##### THEME: User Accounts and Profiles

 ###### EPIC: User Registration and Authentication

-👉 USER STORY: As a **visitor**, I can **create a user account** so that I can **log in and store my information** (https://github.com/nacht-falter/aikido-course-website-django/issues/2) https://github.com/nacht-falter/aikido-course-website-django/labels/MVP
+👉 USER STORY: As a **visitor**, I can **create a user account** so that I can **log in and store my information** (https://github.com/nacht-falter/aikido-course-website-django/issues/2)

+https://github.com/nacht-falter/aikido-course-website-django/labels/MVP

 <details>